filipe1309/agl-go-driver/README.md

 The project is a simple file storage API that allows users to upload and download files.

 > [!NOTE]
-> This project was developed following Aprenda Golang's "[Imersão Backend](https://aprendagolang.com.br/courses/imersao-backend)" course.
+> 1. This project was developed following Aprenda Golang's "[Imersão Backend](https://aprendagolang.com.br/courses/imersao-backend)" course.
-> Notes taken during the course are in the [notes](notes.md) file.
+> 2. Notes taken during the course are in the [notes](notes.md) file.

 ## :art: Architecture

-> [!NOTE]
-> 1. The following diagram was generated using [Mermaid](https://mermaid-js.github.io/mermaid/).
-> 2. It is a C4 model diagram at the container level, see more at [C4 Model](https://c4model.com/).

 ```mermaid
   C4Container